Are Surveillance Cameras an Invasion of Privacy in Medical Clinics?

 If the system for surveillance is connected with other communication and data systems within the facility there is also the chance of a computer hacker gaining access to the system.

-If this happens, all of the patient data and information could be comprimised.
+If this happens, all the patient data and information could be compromised.

 In general practice, the installation of security surveillance cameras in medical clinics is a good idea, and it provides protection for the patients and the personnel who use the clinic.
 The risks for such surveillance can increase if the cameras are placed in locations that invade patient privacy, and these placements should be closely monitored.

-At the Law Offices of Cochran, Kroll & Associates, P.C., we are experienced in identifying abnormalities and inconsistencies in surveillance systems so if you have a question or concern, especially if you feel your privacy has been compromised, contact us at cochranlaw.com or call 1-866-MICH-LAW (1-866-642-4529) for a free consultation.
+At the Law Offices of Cochran, Kroll & Associates, P.C., we are experienced in identifying abnormalities and inconsistencies in surveillance systems so if you have a question or concern, especially if you feel your privacy has been compromised, contact us at cochranlaw.com or call (866) 868-3779 for a free consultation.